 KJV – be angry (displeased).

 Flared nostrils are synonymous with blowing off steam; someone is upset.
-It’s as if there’s a double portion of distress, sweat and face, both lead to the same anguish, anxiety, angst, agony. worry, uncertainty.
+It’s as if there’s a double portion of distress, sweat, and face; both lead to the same anguish, anxiety, angst, agony, worry, and uncertainty.

 Today, it’s not just the Coronavirus crisis that has upheaved life.
 Coronavirus is an event that has brought our minds to RETHINKING the very basis of the way we live.
 Within a few short weeks, jobs and income have become scarce or disappeared.
 Many have had to contemplate the impoverished space they call home.

 You could get out of your living quarters before, now you’re forced to think of those four walls, and it isn’t always pretty.
 No travel, no vacations, no recreation.
 What am I doing with my life?
 With my existence?
 These are fundamental worrisome questions in an economy and society that don’t seem to have answers that don’t know where they’re going.

 The prophets of artificial intelligence and the world is coming out of poverty, and we’re going to be healthier are rather silent nowadays.
 What’s been written in the Bible for 3500 years makes more sense, if only we have ears to hear and eyes to see.